Wishmasterflo/ofox_lynx/README.md

 - Colors (blue/orange etc) are inverted so by default it is "BlueFox" instead of "OrangeFox"
 - USB (adb) working
 - Encryption is disabled
-- Touch screen and buttons are not working right now!
+- Touch screen stops to work after like 2 seconds.
+Seems to be some other sensor etc conflicting with the Touch screen

 ## Installation methods: